Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

     |touched Any Sprite|`boolean`|

-When the user touches the canvas and then immediately lifts finger: provides   the (x,y) position of the touch, relative to the upper left of the canvas.
-TouchedAnySprite   is true if the same touch also touched a sprite, and false otherwise.
+When the user touches the canvas and then immediately lifts finger: providesthe (x,y) position of the touch, relative to the upper left of the canvas.
+TouchedAnySpriteis true if the same touch also touched a sprite, and false otherwise.

 ## Methods